EuroProofNet/europroofnet.github.io/_pages/grants.md

 **What is an STSM?**

 A Short-Term Scientific Mission (STSM) is a research visit of an individual researcher from a country participating in the Action in a different country also participating in the Action.
-We encourage STSMs, as they are an effective way of starting and maintaining collaborations.
+We encourage STSMs as they are an effective way of starting and maintaining collaborations.

 The procedure for proposing an STSM is described in [Annex 2 of the Annotated Rules](https://www.cost.eu/uploads/2022/10/COST-094-21-Annotated-Rules-for-COST-Actions-Level-C-V1.3-.pdf#page=96).

 The main points about STSMs are:

+- Proposals should be submitted by the deadlines.
 - An STSM must be between two different countries which are participating in the Action.
 - The typical duration is one or two weeks.
 We favor short missions so that more people can get funded.
-- The financial contribution for an STSM is a fixed grant based on the applicant's budget request and the evaluation of the application by the STSM assessment committee.
-The grant may not necessarily cover all costs of the visit.
-The grant only covers travel and subsistence and is transferred after the STSM has taken place.
-- Recommended grants:
-    - up to EUR 120 for daily allowance (depending on the location)
-    - up to EUR 400 for travel.
-    - the total may not exceed EUR 4000 (this is a hard limit)
-- Proposals should be submitted by the deadlines.
+- A beneficiary of an STSM is reimbursed after his/her mission if to the conditions below are satisfied.

 **Eligibility**

 Check the [eligibility rules](../eligibility) to know whether you can get an STSM.

+**Reimbursement rules**

+The beneficiary of an STSM is reimbursed of her travel expenses plus a daily allowance for each day of her stay

 **What documents to provide?**